A3PO/Project1-Cyber/README/README.md

 - Filebeats
 - Metricbeats

-These Beats allow us to collect the following information from each machine:
+These Beats allow us to collect the following information from each machine: (beats are a group of tools that collect different types of data and passes them on to be further analyzed through Elasticsearch or Kibana.
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
-- Filebeats helps to collect....
-- Metricbeats helps to collect....
+- Filebeats is one of the beat tools to that collects log files and has the capability to 'ingest' them allowing for quicker analysis on the output side.
+- Metricbeats helps to collect what it's name implies the metrics from your system.
+These can be memory statistics to per process CPU.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the [ELK-Playbook.yml](https://github.com/A3PO/Project1-Cyber/blob/main/Ansible/ansible/elk-playbook.yml) file to your  /etc/ansible directory.
+(Our containers were hardmounted so the ansible directory was placed in the /etc/ directory in the container and allowed you to access the jumpbox from the container.
+This was accomplished by using `sudo docker exec -i -t ansible /bin/bash`)
-- Update the (ansible) hosts file to include the IP addresses of the machines you would like the playbook to apply too.
+- Update the [(ansible) hosts file](https://github.com/A3PO/Project1-Cyber/blob/main/Ansible/ansible/hosts)  to include the IP addresses of the machines you would like the playbook to apply too, the locations for the IP addresses can be seen in the bracketed headers i.e. [ELK].
+The Playbook will look at the hosts line to find which machines to apply the configurations to from the bracketed headers.
+(See the above hyperlink for an example from this exercise)
+- SSH into your container and run the playbook using the command below in the jumpbox container (prompt: root@ansible:~#).
+Also make sure you are in the directory containing the playbook.
+  - `sudo docker exec -i -t ansible /bin/bash`
+  - `ansible-playbook elk-playbook.yml`

-- Run the playbook, and navigate to the machines IP address in your home browser to check that the installation worked as expected.
+- Next navigate to the ELK-server's public IP address in your home browser to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._